 On this episode of the podcast, we’re joined by Clair Whitmer.
 She’s the head of Digital & Product Strategy for Make.
 In 2018, she helped Make launch their very first online membership program.
 Clair shares with us very transparently some of the challenges they faced and lessons learned a year after launching their online membership program.
 She also reveals some of the illuminating insights the Maker Media team gained over the last year getting their membership site up and running.
 If you’re working on your own membership site or are thinking about starting one, this episode of the podcast is for you.

-Do you have any thoughts, insights, or questions about landing page design or customer acquisition channels?
+Do you have any thoughts, insights, or questions about creating new recurring revenue streams?
 Join our discussion and add a comment below.
 We’d love to hear from you!

 “This is a macro trend in publishing.
 Everybody is going membership.
 I think that the most important thing you have to do when you are starting is be able to articulate the benefits of membership from the point of view of your customer.
 Not from the point of view of your company.
 If your asking people to spend their time and energy to A. Pay attention to you and B. Whip out their credit card and give you money for it, then you have to be able to articulate the benefits from their point of view.
 And that is not as easy as you think it’s going to be…”